Camogie

 Camogie (/kəˈmoːgi/ kə-MOH-ghee; camógaíocht [kəˈmˠoːɡiːxt̪ˠ]) is an Irish stick-and-ball team sport played by women.
 Camogie is played by 100,000 women in Ireland and worldwide, largely among Irish communities.

-A variant of the game of hurling (which is played by men only), it is organised by the Dublin-based Camogie Association or An Cumann Camógaíochta.
-The annual All Ireland Camogie Championship has a record attendance of 33,154, while average attendances in recent years are in the region of 15,000 to 18,000.
+A variant of the game "hurling" (which is played by men only), it is organised by the Dublin-based Camogie Association (An Cumann Camógaíochta).
+The annual All Ireland Camogie Championship has a record attendance of 33,154, while average attendances in recent years are in the range of 15,000 to 18,000.
 The final is broadcast live, with a TV audience of as many as over 300,000.

 UNESCO lists Camogie as an element of Intangible Cultural Heritage.
-The game is referenced in Waiting for Godot by Irish playwright Samuel Beckett.
+The game is referred to in Waiting for Godot by Irish playwright Samuel Beckett and in 'Fair Play' a detective novel by Irish author Louise Hegarty.

-Game and rules
+Game and Rules

 The game consists of two thirty-minute halves.
 There is a half-time interval of 15 minutes.
 In event of extra time, halves must consist of 10 minutes each.
 Each team has 15 players on the field.
 Within the 15 players the team must consist of one goalkeeper, three full back players, three half back players, two centre-field players, three half forward players and three full forward players.
 There is a minimum requirement of 12 players on the pitch at all times.
 The rules are almost identical to hurling, with a few exceptions.